 3. Accessorize.
 For the ultimate home decor accessory, the Lucent votive candle holders support the vertical aesthetic objective and will illuminate this relaxing and modern apartment every night.

-4. A large mirror, like the Manhattan leaning mirror, gives the illusion of a larger space.
+4. A large mirror gives the illusion of a larger space.
 Many restaurants use this technique to make their dining rooms look bigger than they are, creating a more relaxed environment for their patrons.
 Goodbye claustrophobia.

 5. Hang a pendant.
 When you lack square footage, take advantage of high ceilings to draw the eye upwards.
 My favorite?
 The Glow pendant which will hang above my rug, so it is visible when you walk into the apartment.

 6. To elongate the room, place a lengthy rug between the full-length mirror and bed.
 Luckily, I have hardwood floors, so a Cowhide rug in pepper will pull everything together, with the movement in the pattern continuing onto the mirror.